CodeMedic42/observatory-js/README.md

 # Observatory-JS

 Observatory-JS is a Javascript library which atempts to provide a simple and easy to use API for watching data changes.
+Being able to respond to changes in your data allows for a more robust system.
+This library is an attempt to solve a few issues which I feel have not been answered well.

+1. I want to be able to use any structure of data I want.
+    - This generally means one minute I am observing an object and the next an array.
+No type checking.
+There is a limit in this library to simple objects, arrays, and scalar values, ... for now.
+2. I want to be able to observe the changes to data from any particular point.
+    - Basiclly if I have a complex tree of data I want to be able to observe the changes of a child from the viewpoint of another child who is at least parent to the first.
+We will see examples of this later.
+3. CIRCULAR REFERENCES
+    - When creating an observable and setting data I want reference structrure to be maintained.
+Yes circular references are gennerally bad.
+I am hard pressed to to really think of a use case where this is ok or possibly expected.
+But who am I to COMPLETELY say one does not exist.
+Plus it's a good challenge.
+Also I would have to check for it anyway or try to prevent it.
+Why write code to stop something when you can roll with it.
+FEATURE!
+Oh and yes events do not circle.

 ## Development in this project

-If you want to build this repo or run tests first run(one time only)
+If you want to build this repo or run tests just install the packages _(one time only)_

 ```bash
 npm install
 ```

-### Build
+If you want to build...

 ```bash
 npm run build
 ```

-### Test
+If you want to test...

 ```bash
 npm run test